 Since I tidied up the accompanying repository, I am making the following changes:

-The default ingress is turned on.
 Removing large code blocks, replacing them with invocation and functional description.

 A couple of weeks ago I had a pleasure talking to Denis Magda and Franck Pachot from Yugabyte about my past Postgres foreign data wrapper contributions to the awesome YugabyteDB RDBMS.
 We discussed the whys and the hows, and reflected on my experiences as a contributor.
+Thanks for having me!

 The jq tool was a game-changer for JSON on the command line.
 Before jq manipulating JSON data meant invoking programs in third-party languages. jq changed that for the better.
 But the world has moved on, more and more people have adopted YAML.
 There was a need for a YAML processing jq-like tool—the yq.